alexnjh/apan50-kube-demo/README.md

 ### Testing out the vertical pod autoscaler
 ---

-1. __Deploy the vertical pod autoscaler controller manifest (Skip to step 2 if VPA controller is deployed)
+**1. Deploy the vertical pod autoscaler controller manifest (Skip to step 2 if VPA controller is deployed)**

     ```
     git clone https://github.com/kubernetes/autoscaler.git
     ./autoscaler/vertical-pod-autoscaler/hack/vpa-up.sh
     ```

-2. __Before deploying the VPA we first need to understand under which circumstances will the VPA redeploy the pod with more resources.
+**2. Before deploying the VPA we first need to understand under which circumstances will the VPA redeploy the pod with more resources.**

 The VPA will redeploy the pod when the pod requested resource is below the lower bound or the current CPU load is above the upper bound values in the VPA recommendation

-3. __Now we take a look at the current requested resources used by the nginx pod look for label __requests__
+**3. Now we take a look at the current requested resources used by the nginx pod look for label requests **

     ```
     kubectl describe pods --selector=app=nginx